ethpandaops/ansible-collection-general/roles/oh_my_zsh/README.md

 # ethpandaops.general.bootstrap

-This role is does some basic server bootstraping and hardening.
+This role allows to install oh-my-zsh and customize it.

 ## Requirements